Some1private/ElijahPrintifyAutomation/README.md

 7. Go to Printify and create your base products.
 What's a base product?
 Check the FAQ below
 8. Go to the application and choose the base products by selecting them from the product list or entering comma-separated product IDs.
 9. Click "Choose Images" to select the images you want to use to create new products and then click "Upload Images".
 8. Optionally, you can enter custom values for image positioning (X, Y), scaling, and angle.
-See https://developers.printify.com/#image-positioning to know the correct values to enter.
 9. Click "Create Products" to initiate the product creation process.
 10. Once the products are created, click "Publish Products" to make them publish from printify to your store platform.